duneanalytics/docs/docs/getting-started/index.md

 !!! note
     By default, this documentation shows information for our Dune V1 Engine, which runs on a PostgreSQL database.
-    Our new data platform, [Dune Engine V2](https://dune.com/blog/dune-engine-v2) is currently in beta with a Databricks SQL query engine.
+    Our new data platform, [Dune Engine V2](https://dune.com/blog/dune-engine-v2) is currently in beta with a Spark SQL query engine.
 It offers exciting features like better scaling, cross chain Queries and [Spellbook](../spellbook/index.md).
 Dune Engine V2 will become the default over the next few months, so we recommend you try it out!

 === "Basic SQL"
     If you're not very familiar with SQL in general, we recommend starting with our [SQL Guides](guides/sql-guides.md).